 However, transcripts are not always accurate, and those communicating for business purposes worry about the “unprofessional” nature of requiring business colleagues to interact with Google Assistant.

-Apple’s new iOS13 software release includes a controversial setting to send all unknown callers straight to voicemail.
+Apple’s iOS13 software release (fall of 2019) includes a controversial setting to send all unknown callers straight to voicemail.
 This includes callers not previously saved to a user’s Contacts (address book), recently dialed in an outgoing call, or found in the Messages (text messaging) or Mail (synced email) apps.

 Many issues have been cited in terms of this feature’s usability.
 Yes, it screens unknown “robocallers,” but it screens just about everyone else as well, unless you’ve recently interacted with and/or saved their phone number.